 What can women do to promote a healthy pregnancy and birth?

 Getting early and regular prenatal care is important for a healthy pregnancy and birth.
-Before a woman gets pregnant, a preconception care visit can help her take steps for a safe and healthy pregnancy.
+Before a woman gets pregnant, a pre-pregnancy care visit can help her take steps for a safe and healthy pregnancy.
 This is important because early fetal development occurs often before women even know they are pregnant.
 Certain behaviors, such as exposure to tobacco smoke and drinking alcohol, can increase the risk for complications, while other behaviors, like taking the recommended 400 micrograms of folic acid a day, can reduce the risk for neural tube defects, like spina bifida, by two-thirds.1

 During pregnancy, a woman's prenatal care visits will include education and counseling about how to handle different aspects of pregnancy, the importance of good nutrition and physical activity, and what to expect during labor.